Price: Free trial, Starts at $29/month

 With the visual builder, you can build your Forms, Sequences, Broadcast email templates, and set up your Automations.

-We’ve discovered how to build forms and edit the landing pages to suit your need, now let’s discuss the visual automation editor.
+We’ve discovered how to build forms and edit the landing pages to suit your needs, now let’s discuss the visual automation editor.

 2017 made a huge difference for Nathan Barry and the ConvertKit team.
 It was the year the company grossed $1 MRR, which is awesome for a fairly new email marketing company.